IAmPraneel/HQNNResearch/README.md

 This project combines classical neural networks with quantum circuits using Qiskit and PyTorch to build a hybrid model for predictive tasks.
 The goal is to evaluate whether quantum-enhanced layers can contribute to learning efficiency or expressivity in practical settings.

 ---
-## 📌 Latest update: Switched to pennylane, implemented 27 HQNN models on subset of dataset(1K samples) for 20 epochs.
-Recording the logs, parameters and metrics.
-(9 models, each 3 times with different seed for rigorous results).
+## 📌 Latest update: Switched to pennylane, implemented 36 HQNN models on subset(1000 samples) of dataset(22000 samples) for 20 epochs.
+Recording the logs per epoch, parameters and metrics.
+(12 models, each 3 times with different seed for rigorous results).
 Based on summary performance 5 models were selected as 'best' and out of those based on epoch wise analysis 2 were chosen for noisy simulation/real quantum hardware tests (IBM Runtime).

 ---